mkarmstrong/pediatric_hypertension/README.md

 -   1 = STAGE 1
 -   2 = STAGE 2

-My coding here may not be perfect and please check values returned with validated online hypertension calculators.
+Please check values returned by this function with validated online hypertension calculators.
 The functions here are for research purposes only and are not fit for clinical use.
 Enjoy!

 **References**
 1. Flynn JT, et al. (2017).
 Clinical Practice Guideline for Screening and Management of High Blood Pressure in Children and Adolescents.
 Pediatrics, 140(3), e20171904.